-The driver counts messages at the application layer..
-This means that if you use RUINET to monitor the FieldServer and you view the Map Descriptor's the byte count stats will always be zero.
+The driver counts messages at the application layer.
+This means that if you use FS-GUI to monitor the FieldServer and you view the Map Descriptor's the byte count stats will always be zero.

 Some Map Descriptors require data in the Data Arrays to trigger a write command.
 An example is the "Ack" command.
-The driver does not count one of these messages as being sent until the array actually triggers a poll to be sent.
+The driver does not count one of these messages as being sent until the array triggers a poll to be sent.

-Appendix C.3.2.
-Driver Exposed Stats
+8.3.2 Driver Exposed Stats

 The driver is capable of exposing statistics about its behavior in a Data Array.
 It is necessary to create a Data Array with name sim4100-stats as per the example below and it will be updated by the driver.

-Note that the stat number corresponds to the offset.
+NOTE: The stat number corresponds to the offset.